Gaurav1251/Devops_Tasks/Terraform/README.md

     Terraform/
     │
     ├── Task-1/
-    │   ├── script.sh         # Script for Task-1 (if applicable)
+    │   ├── script.tf         # Script for Task-1
     │   ├── README.md         # Instructions for Task-1
     │   └── demonstration.pdf # PDF demonstration for Task-1 (if applicable)
     │
     ├── Task-2/
-    │   ├── script.sh         # Script for Task-2 (if applicable)
+    │   ├── script.tf         # Script for Task-2
     │   ├── README.md         # Instructions for Task-2
     │   └── demonstration.pdf # PDF demonstration for Task-2 (if applicable)
     │